-Do you have problem num lock not turned on when booting computer or you turn the num lock on and num lock gets disabled when you reboot computer.
-Most people uses numeric code for their computer password instead using long alphabet characters.
+Do you have a problem num lock not turned on when booting the computer or you turn the num lock on and the num lock gets disabled when you reboot the computer?
+Most people use numeric codes for their computer passwords instead of using long alphabet characters.
 Windows 10 allows users to quickly sign-in with a numeric PIN instead of typing a longer password.
-On most of the computer num lock is off by default and you have turn it on before you can use number pad to enter code on login screen.
-But, instead enabling num lock every time before entering PIN you can can set option to automatically enable num lock on system boot so don’t have to enable it manually.
+On most computers, the num lock is off by default and you have to turn it on before you can use the number pad to enter code on the login screen.
+But, instead of enabling num lock every time before entering the PIN, you can set the option to automatically enable num lock on system boot so don’t have to enable it manually.

-Windows registry contains settings that controls keyboard num Lock, Scroll Lock and Caps Lock stat when Windows starts.
-We have to edit these registry settings to make num lock turn on automatically on Windows logon screen.
-By modifying specific registry key you can disable or enable num lock key at startup.
+Windows registry contains settings that control keyboard Num Lock, Scroll Lock, and Caps Lock stat when Windows starts.
+We have to edit these registry settings to make the num lock turn on automatically on the Windows logon screen.
+By modifying a specific registry key you can disable or enable num lock key at startup.

 Enable Num Lock on startup

-- First open registry editor, to do this click Start button and start typing
+- First, open the registry editor, to do this click the Start button and start typing

-regeditand press enter.
-After that a popup windows will show simply click on YES.
+regedit, and press enter.
+After that, a popup window will show simply click on YES.

 - Now you need to change